Wrestling / Boogeyman

-- Speak of the Devil: In OVW he would appear, and usually squash, who ever spoke his name.
+- Speak of the Devil: In OVW he would soon appear by, and usually squash, who ever spoke his name.

 - Squash Match: Many of his matches fell into this category.

 - Toothy Issue: A couple of his front teeth got knocked out during training but he decided that the new look fit the gimmick better so he kept it that way.
+It made making chewing motions while keeping the worms alive for regurgitation easier, for instance.
 During his late run, he got dentures.

 - Trademark Favorite Food: He eats worms.

-- Wrestling Psychology: A master at scaring his opponents before he even got into the ring.
+- Wrestling Psychology: Since his matches tend to be over quickly, he had to make up for it by becoming a master at scaring his opponents before he even got into the ring.